Into the dark: Traveling the world as a night photographer

 TV In A Ghost Town Night Travel

 For this photo, I decided to just get a little crazy with my lights on the upper floor of an old barn structure at Nelson Ghost Town.
 I set up a light to blow out the empty TV shell, then placed myself in the chair as if I were watching TV.
 For this night travel photo, I had a helper to push the camera button for me instead of trying to race a timer.
-Crazy fun!
+Nutty, laughable fun!

 I love the simplicity of stars and the beauty of a Milky Way, but I also enjoy capturing the energy that exists in a place or a story that can be told when there are perhaps clouds hurrying across the sky, stars, or an urban landscape, people or not.